 Lucy is worried.
 She’s lived in the same neighborhood for 50 years, but things seem to be changing.
 Last week, her friend Rose was walking to the store when a young man ran by and pulled her purse right off her shoulder.
 Two weeks ago, Joe, the man upstairs, put his grocery bags on the curb while waiting for the bus, and before he knew it, someone had picked up his bags and run off.
 Lucy feels sad to think she might have to move.
 She wonders, is anywhere safe for older people anymore?

 Older people and their families worry about crime.
-Though they are less likely to be victims of crime than young people, the number of crimes that happen to older people is hard to ignore.
+Though older people are less likely to be victims of crime than young people, the number of crimes that happen to them is hard to ignore.
 Older people are often targets for robbery, purse snatching, pick-pocketing, car theft, or home repair scams.
 During a crime, an older person is more likely to be seriously hurt than someone who is younger.

-But, even though there are risks, don't let the fear of crime stop you from enjoying life.
-Be careful and be aware of your surroundings.
+But, even though there are risks, don’t let the fear of crime stop you from enjoying life.
 Here are some things that you can do to avoid crime and stay safe.

 Try to make sure that your locks, doors, and windows are strong and cannot be broken easily.
 A good alarm system can help.